misch2/eink-portal-calendar/README.md

 Heavily inspired by https://github.com/wuspy/portal_calendar.
 Only the software part is different here.

 The main difference is that this calendar is split into two parts:
- 1. Simple ESP32 or ESP8266 web client which handles the e-Paper display
+ 1. Simple ESP32 web client which handles the e-Paper display
- 2. PC/Raspberry webserver which produces the images and (in the future) handles integration with web calendars etc.
+ 2. PC/Raspberry webserver which produces the images and takes care of everything else, e.g.:
+    - integration with web calendars
+    - integration with weather provider
+    - integration with HomeAssistant (battery & status monitor),
+    - UI for configuration

 I choose this approach because it's easier (and more fun) for me to implement the server part in my favourite environments (Perl, NodeJS, HTML+CSS) than to try to do this directly on ESP32.